 Under the "List Options" tab, click Custom Fields.

-- On the "Custom Fields" page, give your field a name, then click the green "plus" button to add it.
+- On the "Custom Fields" page, give your field a name.
+Then, click the blue "Add" button to add it.

 - Now, you will need to get the HTML code for your sign up form (If you already have the raw HTML on your website, you can skip to the next step).